 This winter, those bad days began streaming together.
 I realized I finally needed to call it what it was, and to do something about it.
 My body was trying to tell me something and for years I hadn’t listened.
 Like most problems, ignoring it didn’t make it go away; instead, it slowly got worse.
 Since September, I’ve implemented several things to help with my depression.
 I’m happy to say these things have worked.

 If you are also dealing with occasional “bad days” or minor depression, maybe these tips can help you too.
 Even if your depression doesn’t seem “that bad,” I urge you to name it, as I did, and to do something about it.
+Naming it will also help you with talking to your spouse about your mental health.
 Our bodies are complicated and we owe it to ourselves—and our families—to take listen to what our bodies tell us, and to take care of ourselves.

 See Your Doctor

-Depression can be caused by thyroid imbalances and low iron.
+Depression can be caused by medical problems such as thyroid imbalances and low iron levels.
 It’s worth a visit to your doctor and a quick blood check to make sure that your hormones and iron levels are okay.
 When I dropped by my doctor’s office this January, I learned that my iron levels were (not surprisingly) low again.
 Once you start taking iron supplements, it can take several months for your levels to reach normal again.

-My first consultation with my homeopath was ninety minutes, as she went over my history (from that day in the cafeteria above), my eating and sleeping habits, my relationships, and more.
+My first consultation with my homeopath was ninety minutes, as she went over my history (from that day in the cafeteria above to the present), my eating and sleeping habits, my relationships, and more.
 It may sound daunting to talk to a doctor for an hour and a half, but I left that appointment feeling like the homeopath had really heard me and understood my needs and concerns.
 She sent me a remedy which helped greatly for the next several months.

 Where’s the Light?